Stair lift installation costs $2,000-$7,500, but the average cost is $3,500. The price includes the stair lift price and the labor to install it.

 Installing a stair lift takes three to four hours.
 Curved lifts are more complicated and will take an entire day.
 If you're buying an electric lift, you'll also need to call an electrician to install an outlet by the stairs to power it.
 That will require an additional two hours to complete.

-In addition to buying a pre-owned or reconditioned stair lift, you can cut down on costs if you:
+In addition to buying a pre-owned or reconditioned stair lift, you might be able to cut down on costs if you:

 - Check if your health insurance covers a stair lift.
 Some private and long-term health insurance plans help cover the costs of a stair lift.
 Before you pay out of pocket, call you health insurance provider to see if this is an option.